‘Hidden Figures’ women could be awarded congressional medal

 The Daily Press reported Wednesday that the award would go to Katherine Johnson and Christine Darden, and posthumously to Mary Jackson and Dorothy Vaughan.

-The women crunched numbers at the NASA Langley Research Center in Hampton during the early days of the U.S. space program.
+The women crunched numbers at the NASA Langley Research Center in Hampton, Virginia, during the early days of the U.S. space program.

 The U.S. Senate is considering a bill that would award the medal to the mathematicians.
 They worked in the pre-computer age, calculating rocket trajectories and earth orbits for the earliest American space flights.